 a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes , please give details: stairwell cleaning b.
+Yes If you have answered yes , please give details: Communal garden b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes If you have answered yes , please give details: These arrangements are organised locally by all current landlords for flats within the property C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d.
+Yes If you have answered yes , please give details: Building and common areas C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Don't know d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
 No e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?